 Why are you so bad at this? we scream.

-What the hell is wrong with you? we scream.
+What is wrong with you? we scream.

 We cannot feel shame and simultaneously be mindful.
 MRIs (brain scans) of people feeling shame show an amygdala lit up like a Christmas tree.
 When we feel shame, our animal brain initiates our fight, flight, freeze, or fold response and releases a stress cocktail of norepinephrine and cortisol into our bloodstream.
-Since we cannot have present-moment awareness if the amygdala is online, then we can easily see why self-compassion is a crucial aspect of mindfulness.
+Since we cannot have reliable present-moment awareness if the amygdala is online, then we can easily see why self-compassion is a crucial aspect of mindfulness.

-When we open our heart to receive love, we also open our heart to any dormant pains.
+When we open our heart to receive love, we also open our heart to any dormant pain.
 It can rekindle hurts that we thought we put to bed long ago.
 It can make us feel selfish or self-indulgent.
 And all of these feelings leave us feeling ashamed and unworthy.

 Training our brain to lovingly heel to the present moment takes effort.
 Especially when we remember that 80% of all our thoughts are negative and repetitive.
 It just isn’t our default setting to assume we’re a goodboy.
 Instead, we are convinced that we alone have garbage thoughts and everyone else is doing mindfulness better.
 Instead of praising ourselves for making the attempt, we yell and scream and tell ourselves that we are worthless creatures.